-LAW OF AGENCY, INSURANCE & CREDIT AGREEMENTS 2016
+LAW OF AGENCY, INSURANCE & CREDIT AGREEMENTS 2019

 The Law of Agency, Insurance & Credit Agreements is a final year LLB credit.
 The Law of Agency component of the course will comprise approximately 12 lectures.
 The Insurance Law component will commence immediately after the Law of Agency component and will comprise approximately 8 lectures.
 Credit Agreements follows immediately after the Insurance Law component.
 Credit Agreements comprise approximately 4 lectures.
-In 2016 Insurance and Credit Agreements will be done in term 3, and Agency in term 4.